 The kilometres of the BIENALSUR CARTOGRAPHY are measured from the MUNTREF, located in the former Hotel de Inmigrantes in the Buenos Aires harbour.
 Between September and December, this exhibition hall will host this event along with the main museums, culture centres, buildings and iconic public spaces of Buenos Aires.

 However, Buenos Aires will not be the only venue in Argentina.
 The BIENALSUR itinerary will also include Tigre, Caseros, Rosario, Córdoba, San Juan, Tucumán, Salta and Bahía Bustamante in Chubut.
-The road continues simultaneously within the continent through Uruguay (Montevideo), Paraguay (Asunción), Chile (Santiago de Chile and Valparaí- so), Brazil (Sao Paulo, Rio de Janeiro, Porto Alegre, Sorocaba and Pernambuco), Peru (Lima), Ecuador (Guayaquil); Colombia (Bogota); Mexico (Mexico DF), and Cuba (Havana).
+The road continues simultaneously within the continent through Uruguay (Montevideo), Paraguay (Asunción), Chile (Santiago de Chile, Valdivia and Valparaíso), Brazil (Sao Paulo, Rio de Janeiro, Porto Alegre, Sorocaba, Santa Maria and Ilhabela), Peru (Lima), Ecuador (Guayaquil); Colombia (Bogota), Bolivia (La Paz) and Guatemala.

 In the spirit of a vision that focuses on a "Global South" (Sur Global), this territory stretches beyond the Atlantic and the Pacific oceans.
 Ouidah in Benin, is the venue in the African continent.
-The European venues include Spain (Madrid and Palma de Mallorca), France (Paris and Marseille), and Germany (Berlin).
-And finally Japan follows suit where the antipodal city of Tokyo is brought closer.
+The European venues include Spain (Madrid and Palma de Mallorca) and France (Paris and Marseille).
+Finally Japan follows suit where the antipodal city of Tokyo is brought closer.